1haut/Webscraping-Project-Gutenberg/README.md

 - Support for other languages than English
 - Support for scraping with content loaded by JavaScript/AJAX
 - Spoofing of headers
+- More advanced string matching for better searching in the catalogue

 ## Contributing
 If for some reason, you want to contribute to the project, follow these steps: